mattroid/WildWest/README.md

 ### RabbitJS
 RabbitJS gives us a socket interface to talk to the service bus on.
 This is easy to use and familure to the socket interface that we use to talk to the connected clients.

+## Akka.NET (C#)
+This is running the opensource .NET framework (mono).

+Akka.NET uses an actor framework which is well suited for tracking state in a distrubuted envrionment.
+Our system doesn't, at this point, need to be distributed, but we can utalize the actor framework in a non distributed manor for now and then implement distribution as a configuration change later.